csuhj/FirebasePushNotification/README.md

 ## Development server

+Run `npm install` to pull down the required npm dependencies that the application will need to build.

-Run `ng serve` or `npm start` to start the dev server.
+Run `ng serve` or `npm start` to build and start the dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Finding configuration settings for an existing Firebase app